What is the demand for Business Process Outsourcing services on the European market?

 Source: YouGov

-According to the YouGov research in the UK, the most commonly outsourced business processes among SMEs include financial services (accounting and payroll).
+According to research by YouGov research in the UK, the most commonly outsourced business processes amongst SMEs include financial services (accounting and payroll).
 These types of BPO services are essential to company success, but they require specific skills and knowledge that SMEs often do not have in-house.
 By outsourcing these tasks, staff can focus on the company’s core business and budgets can be spent most efficiently.
 It should be noted however, that SMEs often outsource these types of services onshore.

 Customer service outsourcing seems to score relatively low in this survey.
 However, unlike most other listed functions, many businesses do not actually need to provide customer service.
 This automatically makes the percentage of companies that outsource it lower than that for functions that every business needs, such as accounting.
-To put it in perspective, in 2020 nearly a quarter of the global market for call centres was estimated to be outsourced.
+To put this in perspective, in 2023, almost two thirds of the global market for call centres was estimated to be outsourced.

 Of course, there are many other types of BPO services that could offer opportunities – such as marketing, HR, data entry, translation, transcription, lead generation, and GIS (geographic information system) services.
 If you provide language-dependent services, you must have high-quality skills in-house.
 And whichever type of service you offer, the main way to make your company stand out from your competitors is to specialise.